Visty93/Daggerfall-Unity-Co-op/README.md

 ### 6) Player down / Respawn system

 If the player dies in MP, the game no longer gives you the end-game cutscene.
 Instead, you will be "downed".
-The camera will go black, and other players have 30 seconds to click on you to bring you back with 30% health.
+The camera will go black, and other players can hold left click on you for a few seconds to revive you.

-If the 30 seconds pass, or you click the left mouse button during that time, you will be respawned at different locations with 100% HP, depending on where you died.
+By default, reviving takes 5 seconds and brings the player back with 30% health.
+If the respawn timer runs out, or you click the left mouse button during that time, you will respawn with 30% health.

+The host can change the revive/respawn settings at any time from the multiplayer settings under the **"Respawn/travel"** button:

+- Hold to revive: 1-10 seconds (default 5s)
+- Wait before self-respawn: 5-30 seconds (default 10s)
+- Revive health: 10-50% (default 30%)
+- Respawn health: 10-50% (default 30%)
+- Revive fatigue: 10-50% (default 30%)
+- Respawn fatigue: 10-50% (default 30%)
+- Respawn outside dungeons: on/off (off by default)
+- Party travel directly inside dungeons: on/off (on by default)

+The revive/respawn fatigue settings act as minimum values, so they won't lower your fatigue if you already have more than the configured amount.

+Respawn location depends on where you died:

-- If you died in a dungeon, you will be respawned inside at the entrance of the dungeon.
-The original idea was to respawn outside, but if there are no players inside a dungeon for 10+ seconds, the dungeon ceases to exist.
-To make it easier to keep the dungeon alive, you will instead respawn at the entrance inside the dungeon.
+- If you died in a dungeon, you will be respawned inside at the entrance of the dungeon by default.
+If **"Respawn outside dungeons"** is enabled, you will instead respawn outside at the dungeon's fast-travel point.
 - If you died outside a dungeon, you will respawn at the fast-travel point.
 - If you died in a town or inside an interior, you will be respawned inside the closest local temple, except if you are a vampire.
 If there is no temple in the town, you will respawn in one of the nearest tavern's rooms, which is also the default for vampires.
 If there are no taverns either, you will respawn at the town's fast-travel location.
 - If you died in the exterior wilderness, you will respawn at the latest location you visited, such as a dungeon entrance or town.